5 fascinating experiments from the world of psychology and persuasion

 Interested in learning more about the psychology of persuasion?

-Tonight, 1/19 at 6pm Pacific, I’m holding a live 1-hour call with Stanford psychologist BJ Fogg, one of my mentors who taught me much of what I know.
-We’ll be discussing how to apply psychological techniques on a day-to-day basis, along with unconventional ways to influence others, get your dream job, and become an expert.
+I released a 1-hour call with Stanford psychologist BJ Fogg, one of my mentors who taught me much of what I know.
+We discussed how to apply psychological techniques on a day-to-day basis, along with unconventional ways to influence others, get your dream job, and become an expert.

-- A bonus psychology study that reveals a surprise insight about attraction and arousal
+- A bonus psychology study, where I reveal a surprise insight about attraction and arousal

 (Can’t see the above form?
 Click here to sign up.)